 Found Art – Campers will use objects found in nature in an artistic way.
 A scavenger hunt will kick off this activity.
 Campers also gain the experience of learning to share and trade objects that will help each other craft their work of art.

 Scrapbooking – Campers design their own book of personal and summer camp memories.
-By using various crafting tools and art media to create a colorful and meaningful book that will preserve your good time with family and friends.
+You will use various crafting tools and art media to create a colorful and meaningful book that will preserve your good time with family and friends.

-Archery – Champion archer, Joe Gradjus will instruct campers on stringing the bow, notching the arrow, aim and release.
-The campers will enjoy some light competition in distance shooting and target games. $30.00 – 5 sessions
+Archery – Champion archer, Joe Gradjus, will instruct campers on stringing the bow, notching the arrow, aim and release.
+The campers will enjoy some light competition in distance shooting and target games.

 Cheerleading – This activity is for the beginner cheerleader.
 Campers learn the fundamentals of cheering with exercises in-floor cheers, chants and dance.
 Sneakers must be worn.
 Bring your smiles, spirit and a water bottle.

-Flag Football NFL – Flag is a premiere youth football league for boy and girls ages 5-14.
+Flag Football NFL – NFL Flag is a premiere youth football league for boys and girls ages 5-14.
 The programs provide young players with a fun and exciting opportunity to engage in non-contact, continuing activities while learning lessons in teamwork.

-Happy Feet– Happy Feet is a co-ed soccer clinic will help players to improve their basic soccer skill.
-Campers should bring their own shin guards and water bottles. $60.00
+Happy Feet– Happy Feet is a co-ed soccer clinic will help players to improve their basic soccer skills.
+Campers should bring their own shin guards and water bottles.

 Other Activity Descriptions

 Chess – Charles Beaty helps the campers learn “game of kings.”
 This class teaches them the basics to chess as well as developing the strategies needed to say “CHECKMATE”

 Cooking – Lil Cake Boss Cooks: Campers will be creating ice cream cone cupcakes, create cake decorations and cake pop recipes.

 Fashion Week – This course gives students an insight to the fashion industry.
 They will learn how a simple sketch and tons of inspiration can evolve into beautiful clothing.
 Throughout the week, campers will be creating a “what’s hot” and “what’s not” for the new fall season.